lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 you think about as part of development rather than something that gets added in later.
 Imagine a world where you define the expected state of a transaction by implementing it as a trace, then you know you're done when the expected trace and the actual one match!
+White-box instrumentation allows for engineers to define their intended system state then validate that production matches up with this definition.

 The second point requires a bit more nuance.
 What does 'one step away' mean?
 In practical terms, it means your telemetry code shouldn't necessarily live with